Anchor PDAs and Accounts

 question.

-, you need to make sure to properly protect your
+When using init_if_needed, you need to make sure to properly protect your

 program against re-initialization attacks.
 You need to include checks in your